Best Dive Computer in 2020 – Editor’s Picks

 - Smallish screen

-The Geo 2.0 checks all the boxes for an entry-level and recreational dive computer.
-It offers Oceanic’s unique dual-algorithm setup which makes it easy to adjust your computer to the one of your buddy to avoid getting alarms and warnings that don’t line up.
+The Geo 4.0 checks all the boxes for an entry-level and recreational dive computer.
+It offers Oceanic’s unique dual-algorithm setup which makes it easy to adjust your computer to one your buddy uses to avoid getting alarms and warnings that don’t line up.

-For the price you pay you get a stylish dive computer you can use every day.
+For the price you pay you’re getting a stylish dive computer you can use every day.
 It’ll last you for years to come until you require additional features like air integration.
 If you like to have the dual algorithm setup, then you’d be looking at the Oceanic OCi at that point.
 We have a detailed review of this device to be found here.

-The number of buttons to press to get any information you might need is minimized.
+The number of buttons to press on this Suunto model to get any information you might need is minimized.
 This way the gadget is what it should be, a device to help you stay safe while diving and not yet another technical nightmare you need a Ph.D. to understand!

 The large size makes it easy to press the buttons even when you wear thick gloves.
 The display is sharp and easy to read in any light condition.
 The backlight allows seeing data even in the darkest spots underwater.

-We prepared an in-depth evaluation of the Suunto Vyper Novo.
+We prepared an in-depth evaluation of the Suunto Vyper Novo dive computer.
 Check it out if you’re interested in this particular model that’ll be a trusted device for years to come.

 What Could Have Been Better